-Be honest and be humble.
+Be honest, and be humble.
 Do you think it’s possible to accept that grief is good and that it will last a lifetime?
 Is it a burden?
-Or is it a means to channel your emotions so as to attain freedom from bottling them up?
+Or is it a means to channel your emotions to attain freedom from bottling them up?

 Is grieving a necessary process?

 It is.
-It helps you to connect and enjoy your different lives, the one before the tragedy and the one after the tragedy, the life that you have yet to live.
-Telling someone who is grieving that he can enjoy his life after a tragedy may seem very odd.
-It also may seem contradictory because on the one hand I am saying, grief will last a lifetime and also that you can enjoy your life.
+It helps you to connect and enjoy your different lives.
+The life before the tragedy and the one after.
+The experiences that you have yet to live.
+Telling someone who is grieving that he can enjoy his life after a catastrophe may seem very odd.
+It also may seem contradictory because, on the one hand, grief will last a lifetime and also that you can enjoy your life.
 Is it possible?

-It is, if you take control.
-You can and should seek the support of others to cope with grief but only you can give yourself the permission to move on and live your life according to your terms.
+It is if you take control.
+You can and should seek the support of others to cope with grief, but only you can give yourself permission to move on and live your life according to your terms.

-The five stages of grief were first mentioned by Doctor Elisabeth Kubler-Ross in her book, On Death and Dying, published in 1969.
+Doctor Elisabeth Kubler-Ross first mentioned the five stages of grief in her book, On Death and Dying, published in 1969.

-Before we begin to examine the five stages, I would like to clarify a few things.
+Before we begin to examine the five stages, a few things should be clarified.

 The five stages of grief do not occur progressively, one after the other.
 It is possible to experience them in any order.